JohnSnowLabs/johnsnowlabs/en/licensed_annotator_entries/AssertionChunkConverter.md

 - `outputTokenEndCol`: (Str) The column containing the selected token end index.

+- `metadataFields`:  (Dict) The dictionary of of metadata fields to be added to the chunk column

 > *NOTE*: Chunk begin and end indices in the assertion status model training dataframe can be populated using the new version of the ALAB module.

 {%- endcapture -%}